 - Simultaneously employed as a faculty member, professional staff, or administrator at another postsecondary institution means having institutional responsibilities at both UArizona and another post-secondary institution at the same time.
 Simultaneously employed as a faculty member, professional staff, or administrator at another postsecondary institution does not mean speaking engagements or paid presentations.
 Examples of institutional responsibilities are teaching, administrative duties, clinical activities, Conducting Research (sponsored or unsponsored), service on University committees, professional participation on panels and review boards, and creation and presentation of scholarly work, regardless of when and where the activities occur.

 - University Employees may request unpaid extended leave to be employed as faculty members, professional staff, or administrators at another postsecondary institution.
 See HR’s Approved Personal Leave and Approved Extended Leave webpages.

 - Brief consultantships and collaborative research with other postsecondary institutions or employees may be permitted but require an approved COC Form.
 Generally, brief consultantships and collaborative research are less than 1 year in duration.
 Longer research collaborations should be pursuant to a fully executed written agreement between UArizona and the external entity.

-- If your Outside Commitment involves UArizona’s sponsored research, you must notify Sponsored Projects (email@example.com).
+- If your Outside Commitment involves UArizona’s sponsored research, you must notify Sponsored Projects Services and Office Research Contracts (email@example.com).